 - 10UP, a hosted green-screen show in which our hosts would tell all about the weirdest, funniest and best games out there.
 (Season 1, 26 episodes)

 The channel TBD reaches 69.9% of all American households.
-The number of actual viewers per episode of both shows is estimated around one million.
+Approximately one million people watched each episode of these shows.

 Does Robert sound like someone you need to talk to?